SpringWan1204/Assignment_3a/README.md

 + **Socioeconomic Impact:** Study the relationship between education and unemployment rates.
 + **Geospatial Analysis:** Explore geographical patterns of education indicators.

+This assignment only explores two questions: (1)Evaluate the status of tertiary education in different countries and areas; (2) Analyze the relationship between tertiary education enrollment and the unemployment rate.